roboll/helmfile/README.md

   verify: true
   # wait for k8s resources via --wait. (default false)
   wait: true
+  # if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
+It will wait for as long as --timeout (default false, Implemented in Helm3.5)
+  waitForJobs: true
   # time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks, and waits on pod/pvc/svc/deployment readiness) (default 300)
   timeout: 600
   # performs pods restart for the resource if applicable (default false)